 Agricultural adaptation in Tanzania and Malawi

 Action research and shared learning among different stakeholder groups is strengthening local agricultural innovation systems to respond to climate change.
 NRI has worked in partnership with the University of Dar es Salaam and the University of Malawi to establish farmer learning groups covering soil, water, seed and agrobiodiversity management and weather information.
 The partnership also brought together researchers, local governments, extension services, media and NGOs in regional and national learning platforms.
-This project was funded by the Department for International Development (DFID) through the International Development Research Centre (IDRC).
+This project was funded by the Foreign, Commonwealth and Development Office (FCDO) through the International Development Research Centre (IDRC).

 Study on climate change, agriculture and Fairtrade